-- j.
-A Columbarium and upgrade of water lines in Cemetery have been discussed and are in the 5 year capitol plan.
+j.
+A Columbarium and upgrade of water lines in Cemetery have been discussed and are in the 5-year capital plan.
 A Columbarium would generate revenue for the city and address space issues that the cemetery will have to consider in years to come.
-The water line updates will be to eliminate rusted lines with plastic. - k.
-A Cross country ski trail and hiking trail on the north side of the city is planned and will begin in the year 2009. - l.
-The prairie is being planted with wild flowers and has a wildlife scrape.
-Plans are to plant and build habitat for wildlife and develop a wildlife and bird watching stations.
+The water line updates will be to eliminate rusted lines with plastic.

+k.
+A prairie has been planted and a wildlife scrape was constructed.
+Plans for additional plantings and wildlife habitat should be made.